makersacademy/chitter-challenge/README.md

 As a user
 So that I can avoid others posting messages on Chitter as me I want to log out of Chitter

+As a user
+So that I can let people know what I am doing
+I want to post a peep to chitter
 ```